 In consideration of payment of the License fee, Odeon A/S grants each customer (a private person or a company registered in a country) a non-exclusive right to use the ODEON software.
-This Agreement grants you the right to make copies of the software for archival purposes, and to copy the software on the hard disk of your computer.
-The software may be loaded onto multiple computers, but can only be fully operational on a single computer at any given time.
-The computer operating the ODEON software needs to have the hardware key, which is delivered with the software, attached to the USB port.
+This agreement grants you the right to make copies of the software for archival purposes (eg. on a hard-disk).
+The software may be loaded onto multiple computers, but can only be fully operational under any of the following licensing schemes: